openmhealth/shimmer/README.md

 with your new credentials and restart Jetty.
 If you installed using Docker, you can restart Jetty using `supervisorctl restart jetty`.
 If you installed manually, terminate your running Gradle or Maven process and restart it.)

-### Authorizing access to a third-party user account by hand
+### Authorising access to a third-party user account from the UI

 The data produced by a third-party API belongs to some user account registered on the third-party system.
 To allow a shim read that data, you'll need to initiate an authorization process that lets the account holder grant the shim access to their data.

+To initiate the authorization process from the UI,

+1. Type in an arbitrary user handle.
+This handle can be anything, it's just your way of referring to third-party API users.
+1. Press *Find* and the UI will show you a *Connect* button for each API whose authentication credentials have been [configured](#setting-up-your-credentials).
+1. Click *Connect* and a pop-up will open.
+1. Follow the authorization prompts.
+You should see an `AUTHORIZE` JSON response.
+1. Close the pop-up.

+### Authorising access to a third-party user account programmatically

-To initiate the authorization process,
+To initiate the authorization process programmatically,

-1. Go to the URL `http://<host>:8083/authorize/{shim}?username={userId}` in a browser.
+1. Make a GET request to `http://<host>:8083/authorize/{shim}?username={userId}`
   * The `shim` path parameter should be one of the names listed [below](#supported-apis-and-endpoints), e.g. `fitbit`.
   * The `username` query parameter can be set to any unique identifier you'd like to use to identify the user.
-1. In the returned JSON response, find the `authorizationUrl` value and open this URL in a new browser window.
-You should be redirected to the third-party website where you can login and authorize access to your third-party user account.
+1. In the returned JSON response, find the `authorizationUrl` value and redirect your user to this URL.
+Your user will land on the third-party website where they can login and authorize access to their third-party user account.
-1. Once authorized, you should be redirected to `http://<host>:8083/authorize/{shim_name}/callback` and you'll see an approval response.
+1. Once authorized, they will be redirected to `http://<host>:8083/authorize/{shim_name}/callback` along with an approval response.

+### Reading data using the UI

+To pull data from the third-party API using the UI,

+1. Click the nam of the connected third-party API.
+1. Fill in the date range you're interested in.
+1. Press the *Raw* button for raw data, or the *Normalized* button for data that has been converted to an Open mHealth compliant data format.

-### Reading data by hand
+### Reading data programmatically

-You can now pull data from the third-party API by making requests in the format
+To pull data from the third-party API programmatically, make requests in the format

 `http://<host>:8083/data/{shim}/{endPoint}?username={userId}&dateStart=yyyy-MM-dd&dateEnd=yyyy-MM-dd&normalize={true|false}`